-In designing our audit, we determined materiality, as above, and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at areas involving significant accounting estimates and judgements by the Director's, such as the carrying value of the investments, the valuation of options and warrants and considered future events which are inherently uncertain.
-We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.
+In designing our audit, we determined materiality, as above, and assessed the risk of material misstatement in the group and parent financial statements.
+In particular, we looked at areas involving significant accounting estimates and judgements by the director's, such as the carrying value of the investments, the valuation of options and warrants and considered future events which are inherently uncertain, for the example the going concern assumption used within the basis for preparation We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.
 A full scope audit was also undertaken on the financial statements of the parent company.

-Of the 4 reporting components of the group, a full scope audit was performed on the complete financial information of 3 components, and for the other component, a limited scope review was performed as it was not material or risk significant to the group.
+Of the 4 reporting components of the group, a full scope audit was performed on the complete financial information of 3 components, and for the other component, a limited scope review was performed as it was not material to the group.
 For one material component, Coal Agglomeration South Africa Proprietary Limited, the audit was undertaken by a local component auditor in South Africa.
 This audit was performed for both consolidation purposes as well as local statutory purposes.
-We obtained and reviewed remotely the key audit working papers prepared by the auditors of the South African component, which related to the work performed on the significant risks identified at group level.
+We obtained and reviewed remotely the key audit working papers prepared by the auditors of the South African component, as well as directing their work which related to the work performed on the significant risks identified at group level.
 The component auditor also provided their findings to us which were reviewed and challenged accordingly.
-The remaining material components were audited by PKF Littlejohn LLP in London.
+The remaining material component were audited by PKF Littlejohn LLP in London.